MPLS Division: Handbook for Student representatives

 - Help recommend/create solutions to problems

-- Pass issues on to the relevant people (eg Director of Graduate Studies, Head of Department, Director of MPLS Graduate School, Student Union etc)
+- Pass issues on to the relevant people (eg Director of Graduate Studies, Head of Department, Student Union etc)

 - Contribute to institutional activities